P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/cld pt 1 to do solved.md

 The ELB constantly **monitors** the health of its targets and reroutes traffic away from any that fail.
 This ensures the application remains **highly available** and **fault-tolerant** by preventing any single server from being overwhelmed.

-> Types of ELB
+> [!abstract] Types of ELB
+>  write example for each if 6m else defination is fine

+> **Application Load Balancer (ALB)**

--   **Application Load Balancer (ALB):** Routes HTTP/S traffic based on content like the URL.
+-   **Layer 7 (Application Layer):** Routes HTTP/S traffic based on content like the URL.
 Ideal for web applications.

+-   **Example:** An online store uses an ALB to route traffic.
+Requests for `store.example.com/products` are sent to a server group that handles product listings, while requests for `store.example.com/checkout` are sent to a different server group that manages payment processing.

+>  **Network Load Balancer (NLB)**

--   **Network Load Balancer (NLB):** Operates at the transport layer, handling massive volumes of TCP/UDP traffic with very low latency.
+-   **Layer 4 (Transport Layer):** Operates at the transport layer, handling massive volumes of TCP/UDP traffic with very low latency.

+-   **Example:** A video streaming service uses an NLB to handle high-volume TCP traffic.
+The NLB forwards the entire incoming TCP connection to a single streaming server, ensuring a stable, low-latency connection for the user.

+> **Gateway Load Balancer (GLB)**

--   **Gateway Load Balancer (GLB):** Distributes traffic to a fleet of virtual appliances, such as firewalls, for security and third-party inspection.
+-   **Layer 3 (Network Layer):** Distributes traffic to a fleet of virtual appliances, such as firewalls, for security and third-party inspection.

+-   **Example:** A company routes all its internet traffic through a GLB.
+The GLB forwards the traffic to a fleet of firewall appliances for deep inspection before it is allowed to reach the internal application servers.
 ***

 - [ ] Q.3